Course

 Conclusion

 All of these steps lead to enhanced patient safety and a safer environment for the OR staff.
 There are no surprises when the team already knows what to expect with any given case.
-All team members should be cognizant of The Joint Commission’s Universal Protocol and what it entails as well as its three steps.
-When all team members work together utilizing all these protocols, it leads to a positive outcome for both the patient and the staff, and it can greatly reduce the number of wrong site, wrong side, and wrong procedure errors.
+All team members should be knowledgeable about the JCAHO Universal Protocol and what it entails as well as its three steps.
+When all team members work together utilizing all these protocols, it leads to a positive outcome for both the patient and the staff, and it can greatly reduce the number of errors.

 References + Disclaimer